snowdd1/homebridge-knx/README.md

 ### Installation and running
 -  Install homebridge first, [see there](https://github.com/nfarina/homebridge); nfarina recommends a global install as super user.
 It's a server tool, so we can safely assume that the person that installes it is sufficiently  priviledged to do so. `sudo npm install -g homebridge`
 -  then install this package to `<any>` directory you want; If you installed homebridge globally I recommend to do so with homebridge-knx: `sudo npm install -g homebridge-knx`
 -  configure homebridge and its plugins.
-You might start by copying the [`KNX-sample-config.json`](https://github.com/snowdd1/homebridge-knx/blob/master/KNX-sample-config.json) to a new folder `.homebridge` in your user folder (on a default installation raspberry, it's `/users/pi`) and rename it to config.json
+You might start by copying the [`KNX-sample-config.json`](https://github.com/snowdd1/homebridge-knx/blob/master/KNX-sample-config.json) to a new folder `.homebridge` in your user folder (on a default installation raspberry, it's `/home/pi`) and rename it to config.json
+- Then put the configuration file*knx_config.json* into `~/.homebridge`, and adapt them to your needs (knxd address and some test devices in `knx_config.json`).
+You do not need a `platform` section in `config.json`any more!
 -  Eliminate everything (especially all group addresses) that might harm your KNX installation.
 Sending bus telegrams to your alarm device might wake the neighbourhood unpleasantly!
 -  when done, start homebridge with `homebridge`.
 If you have chosen a local install, go to the homebridge folder and do a `bin/homebridge --plugin-path <any>/homebridge-knx` with the path to the homebridge-knx installation.

 ### Limitations
 Since homebridge-knx is not an Apple-certified HomeKit device some functions are limited: